fziegner/mietrecht_graph/README.md

 This is a fork of [BauGraph](https://git.informatik.uni-leipzig.de/dmw/civil_engineering/bauprofessor_crawler)

 ## Create the graph
 To create the graph there are two steps.
 First we have to crawl a few websites then we create the graph.

 1. Clone the repository ```git clone https://git.informatik.uni-leipzig.de/information_extraction_group/bauprofessor_crawler.git```
-2. Change into the repository folder and install the necessary requirements with ```pip install -r requirements```
+2. Change into the repository folder and install the necessary requirements with ```pip install -r requirements.txt```
 3. Change into the directory ```cd MietGraph/crawling``` and run the crawling with ```./run.sh [output_folder]```
 4. Change to MietGraph/graphing, move the output from step 3 to a folder for input and run ```python MietGraph.py --input=[input_folder] --output=MietGraph.graphml``` to generate the graph. (```python MietGraph.py -h``` for more options)
 5. ???